(Photo Credit: Driven Autos)

-The Lemon law was implemented on 1 September 2012 to protect the consumers against defective goods.
-Here are four lemon law facts you should know about used car purchases.
+Lemon Law was implemented on 1st September 2012 to protect consumers against defective goods, include used cars.
+Here are four lemon law facts you should know before buying a used vehicle.

-- When defects were caused by the buyer through misuse and unauthorized repair.
+- Defects that were caused by the buyer through misuse and unauthorized repair.

 - The fault was caused by wear and tear, and not an inherent defect.

 - Buyer knew about the fault before he or she bought the car.